888poker: Spain

-On June 15, 2012, the General Directorate for the Regulation of Gambling (DGOJ), published on its website the definitive list of operators licensed to operate in Spain, including 888 Spain plc.
-888poker offers since its online products, combined with a series of live tournaments among which the SuperStack, with events in several Spanish cities in February in which distributed more than €400,000 in prize money during 2014.
+On 15 June 2012, the General Directorate for the Regulation of Gambling (DGOJ), published on its website the definitive list of operators licensed to operate in Spain, including 888 Spain plc.
+888poker offers its online products, combined with a series of live tournaments among which the SuperStack, with events in several Spanish cities in February which distributed more than €400,000 in prize money during 2014.

 Poker games offered and player experience

 The 888poker offering includes poker game variations such as Texas Hold’em, Omaha (High & Low) and 7 Card Stud Poker, along with Sit & Go and Tournament games.
 Products are available on all major platforms, including PC, Android, and Apple devices.
-A new version of the mobile app was launched on Aug 21, 2013, providing mobile access to multi table tournaments.
+A new version of the mobile app was launched on Aug 21, 2013, providing mobile access to multi-table tournaments.

 888poker was the first online poker provider to introduce poker tables with webcam integration to allow its members to socialize more with other players and to make the overall gaming experience more human.

 Mobile poker

 Following 888poker's upgrade of its mobile app in July 2013, the company's then CEO, Brian Mattingly, revealed in an interview that 888poker's strong sales growth comes from the expanding mobile poker market.
-Mattingly stated that 17% of 888's UK wagers in general are placed on mobile devices and hoped that the company's UK mobile share will double in the next year and a half.
+Mattingly stated that 17% of 888's UK wagers in general are placed on mobile devices and hoped that the company's UK mobile share would double in the next year and a half.